ZijieJin/scFusion/README.md

 ## Alternative installation

-scFusion consists of Python, R, and Shell scripts that is easy to use.
+scFusion is easy to use, consisting of Python, R, and Shell scripts.
 All prerequisites can be installed by conda and pip.
 If you have trouble with the installation, we provide a Dockerfile to build a Docker image.

 Below we assume all the required files and folders are in the directory XXX, run